 Step #2 – Identify Your Support Team

-These are the people in your life that love you and SUPPORT your decision to homeschool.
+These are the people in your life who love you and SUPPORT your decision to homeschool.

 Look, you might have plenty of people who love you but who DO NOT support your decision to homeschool!

-These are NOT the people you should gather round as part of your homeschooling support team!
+These are NOT the people you should gather around as part of your homeschooling support team!

 From personal experience, I know that it is NOT wise to seek homeschooling support from loved ones who do not believe in your educational choice.
 I have ended many a conversation in tears when I reached out for support only to be told I was crazy to be homeschooling in the first place.